-Gamification is a great tool in encouraging others to participate.
+Gamification is a great tool for encouraging others to participate.
 Those who are engaged with the cause will try their best to reach important goals and enjoy the process along the way to earn experience points and level up.

 That is why Accept Mission has a lot of gamification features, including undercover mode.
 This is extremely important since others may be able to pitch in their ideas without the fear of being criticized for their ideas.

 Gamifying tasks have been demonstrated to encourage employees to fully engage in the process and view it as a fun, rewarding, and more fulfilling experience.

 That said, Accept Mission has numerous gamification features available, including: